Followers

 The Lord's Prayer

-Seeking to consolidate the Carolinas under British authority, Lord Cornwallis marched an army into North Carolina in a gambit that would ultimately backfire.
-With him went Ferguson who issued a bold challenge to the “Over Mountain Men” as the frontier rebels were called.
-The threat was blunt: submit to the crown, or their homes would be put to the torch.
-But the men of the west were unimpressed.
-In fact, this galvanized the frontiersmen.
+Seeking to bring the Carolinas under British control, Lord Cornwallis marched an army into North Carolina in a risky move that would end up backfiring.
+Alongside him was Ferguson, who issued a bold challenge to the “Over Mountain Men,” as the frontier rebels were called.
+The message was clear: submit to the crown, or their homes would be destroyed.
+But the men of the west were not impressed.
+In fact, this only motivated the frontiersmen.

 Major General Charles Cornwallis